danghung1202/tour-booking/docs/prd.md

 ### Story 3.2 Simple Keyword Search & Category Filter for Tours

-As a Visitor, I want to use a simple keyword search and a category filter on the tour listings page, so I can quickly find tours relevant to my interests.
+**As a** Visitor, **I want to** use a simple keyword search and filters for category and language on the tour listings page, **so that** I can quickly find tours relevant to my interests.

 #### Acceptance Criteria

-* 1: The tour listings page includes a keyword search input field.
+1. The tour listings page includes a keyword search input field.
-* 2: The page also includes a filter option (e.g., a dropdown) to select a single tour category.
+2. The page also includes filter options (e.g., dropdowns) to select a single tour **category** and a single **language**.
-* 3: The list of tours updates to show only results that match the keyword and/or selected category.
+3. The list of tours updates to show only results that match the keyword and/or selected filters.
-* 4: A clear way to reset filters and view all tours again is provided.
+4. A clear way to reset filters and view all tours again is provided.

 ### Story 3.3 Detailed Tour Page Viewing

-As a Visitor, I want to view a detailed page for each tour, so I can get all the information needed to make a booking decision.
+**As a** Visitor, **I want to** view a detailed page for each tour, **so that** I can get all the information needed—including its languages and available times—to make a booking decision.

 #### Acceptance Criteria

-* 1: Each tour has a unique, shareable URL.
+1. Each tour has a unique, shareable URL.
-* 2: The page displays all tour details: title, description, images, duration, price, category, inclusions/exclusions, meeting point, and the "Guide's Story".
+2. The page displays all tour details: title, description, images, duration, price, category, and the "Guide's Story".
-* 3: The tour's assigned category is clearly displayed.
+3. The page must clearly display a list of all **Languages** the tour is conducted in (e.g., "Conducted in: English, French").
-* 4: The page also includes the booking interface and the contact form for pre-booking questions.
+4. The page must clearly display the list of available **Time Slots** for the tour, labeled with the tour's local time zone.

 ### Story 3.4 View Basic Tour Guide Profile Information